vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 ...
 {% endhighlight %}

 (Remember from above that using links in a document setting consitute a code smell.
-If you're doing this a lot, check if your data should be modelled as a graph.)
+If you're doing this a lot, check if your data should be modelled as a graph.
+Further down when we're talking about ArangoDB as a graph database we'll write a version of this same query that uses a graph approach.)

 What if we want to show the departure and arrival airports full names instead of their codes, and have an additional filter on the arrival airport?
 To do this, we need an additional join with the airports table: